maziac/DeZog/design/AddingNewRemotes.md

 Here are some exemplary methods that need to be overwritten:
 - Lifecycle
 	- init: Initialization of the Remote.
-Called by ... when ...
-TODO
+Called by DebugSessionclass when launchRequest is received from vscode (also by Z80UnitTests).
 	- disconnect: Disconnects the Remote.
-E.g. diconnect the Transport.
-Called by ... when ...
-TODO
+E.g. disconnect the Transport.
+Called by DebugSessionclass when disconnectRequest is received from vscode (also by Z80UnitTests).
 	- terminate: Terminates the Remote.
-TODO: difference to disconnect?
+Z80UnitTests uses this to terminate a possibly running Remote instance before starting.
+Only difference to disconnect is that 'terminated' would be emitted.
+TODO: Remove?
 - Data
 	- getRegisters: Ask the Transport to get the register values from the external Remote.
 	- setRegisterValue: Communicates with the Transport to set a specific Register value.